USD/CHF Exchange rate

-The organizations that most impact the USD/JPY are the Central Banks of Switzerland (SNB, the Swiss National Bank) and of the United States (Fed, Federal Reserve of the United States), the two countries that issue the currencies that make the pair.
+The organizations that most impact the USD/CHF are the Central Banks of Switzerland (SNB, the Swiss National Bank) and of the United States (Fed, Federal Reserve of the United States), the two countries that issue the currencies that make the pair.
 Central Banks control the nation's monetary policy, through active duties such as managing interest rates, setting the reserve requirement, and acting as a lender of last resort to the banking sector during times of bank insolvency or financial crisis.

 The central bank of the Eurozone (the ECB, European Central Bank) also has influence on the Swissie due to the importance of business and trade between the UE and Switzerland.
 Any assessment of possible scenarios linked to a macroeconomic decision taken by the ECB has impact on its commercial partners.
 The Euro is the second reference currency in the world (after the US Dollar) and any move by its central bank, the ECB, has consequences on the assessment of its partners.

 The Bank for International Settlements (BIS) is also an organization to take into account when trading the Swiss Franc.
 It is an international financial institution owned by central banks which "fosters international monetary and financial cooperation and serves as a bank for central banks".
 It also provides banking services, but only to central banks and other international organizations.
 It is based in Basel, Switzerland.